Workers’ Compensation And Retaliation

 Contact A Winter Park Retaliation Attorney

 Filing for workers’ compensation is your right under Florida law, and an employer who tries to punish you for exercising that right should be held liable if possible.
 The Winter Park retaliation attorneys at the Hornsby Law Group are happy to sit down with you and try to help answer your questions.
-Call our office today at 866-300-5468 (toll free) to schedule a consultation.
+Contact us today to schedule a consultation.